the-adblocker/setup_rpi/README.md

 rpi = raspberry pi

-1. Build rpi
+1. Build rpi <br>
 a.
-Find another god damn tutorial
+Find another god damn tutorial  <br>

-2. Setup OS for rpi (Ubuntu)
+2. Setup OS for rpi (Ubuntu)  <br>
 a.
-Put the SD card into a pc
+Put the SD card into a pc  <br>
 b.
-On said pc, download the imager installer from https://www.raspberrypi.com/software/
+On said pc, download the imager installer from https://www.raspberrypi.com/software/  <br>
 c.
-Use the installer to install the imager
+Use the installer to install the imager  <br>
 d.
-Choose “RASPBERRY PI 4” as hardware
+Choose “RASPBERRY PI 4” as hardware  <br>
 e.
-Choose “Other general-purpose OS > Ubuntu > Ubuntu Desktop 24.04.1 LTS  (64-bit)” as OS
+Choose “Other general-purpose OS > Ubuntu > Ubuntu Desktop 24.04.1 LTS  (64-bit)” as OS  <br>
 f.
-Choose “SDHC SCSI Disk Device” as storage
+Choose “SDHC SCSI Disk Device” as storage  <br>
 g.
-Click “NEXT>YES”
+Click “NEXT>YES”  <br>
 h.
-When it’s done downloading, take out the sd card
+When it’s done downloading, take out the sd card  <br>
 i.
-Put the sd card back into the rpi
+Put the sd card back into the rpi  <br>

-3. Install all other things
+3. Install all other things  <br>
 a.
 Write all the following commands{

 sudo apt update